Project Domains and Categories of Computer Science Projects

 6. Vehicle Tracking Using Driver Mobile GPS Tracking

 An IoT-based system deployed with GPS tracking technology that allows the realtime tracking of vehicles.
-Adoption of this technology offers improved security along with the logistics of tracking vehicles, acquiring insights of driver behavior, and monitoring optimal routes used to reach destinations.
+Adoption of this technology offers improved security along with the logistics of tracking vehicles, acquiring insights into driver behaviour, and monitoring optimal routes used to reach destinations.

 Skills Required: Mobile app development, GPS integration.